 Can I just throw vintage jeans into the washer with some detergent and let it run through the cycle?
 Or should I handwash them first?
 Thanks!

-You can definitely do this - just make sure to follow these steps:
+You can definitely do this - just make sure to follow these steps to wash jeans and maintain their color and fit:

 I have a pair of vintage, well-worn blue jeans that I bought in the early 1980s.
 They’re not brand new and they don’t fit me anymore.
 The denim is faded to an almost white color, but it’s still pretty dark blue.
 However, over the past few weeks, the color has turned from deep indigo to a pale yellowish/tan color.
 What happened?
 Is there anything I can do to fix this problem?